MLA Block Quotes – Formatting Explained (8th Edition)

 MLA Block Quoting Poetry or Plays

 You should use MLA block quotes if you wish to quote a chunk of text longer than four lines or a section of poetry longer than three lines.
 The MLA block quote format is also utilized when citing lines from a play.
+Always introduce MLA block quotes with your own words.
+You should inform the reader the source and purpose of the quotation.

 Block Quoting Excerpts of Books